enokidotsite/panel/readme.md

 The Enoki Panel is an ultralight set of tools for creating websites and applications.
 It’s early in development and runs exclusively in the experimental [Beaker Browser](https://beakerbrowser.com) as some of the primary concerns the project engages are those of data ownership, archival, and platform mutability.

+Consider this a modestly functional sketch.
+A starting point with clear limitations, leaning on existing and familiar convention to form a foundation for spanning the gap between here and there.

 ## Features

 - **nodb**: only static files and folders
 - **extensible**: easily define custom fieldsets and create your own fields
 - **simple**: built entirely on [choo](https://choo.io), the cutest front-end framework
 - **offline**: create and edit your sites offline, sync when reconnecting

-## Philosophy

-You’re here early—everything is extremely unstable.
-Consider this a modestly functional sketch.
-A starting point with clear limitations, leaning on existing and familiar convention to form a foundation for spanning the gap between here and there.

 ## Development